 Who Can View Criminal Records in North Carolina

-How to Search Someone’s Criminal History in North Carolina
+How To Search Someone’s Criminal History in NC

 Criminal records in North Carolina are prepared and held by various entities, such as local and state law enforcement, the court systems, and jails/prisons.
 These records include:6